sigcsets/sigcse2016/authors/specialsessions.md

     they are included, they should be placed in a separate section titled **References** and should follow the formatting guidelines.

-If accepted, the special session description will be allocated two (2) pages in the conference proceedings and must adhere to the formatting guidelines specified above.
+If accepted, the special session description will be allocated {{site.data.cfp.details[plural].limits}} in the conference proceedings and must adhere to the formatting guidelines specified above.
 To facilitate the transition from proposal to camera-ready copy, it is critical that authors adhere closely to the formatting specifications and page limits.

 {% section How Do I Submit My Proposal? %}